 It’s one thing to have inherent great video quality, but you still need to able to capture it and fly the drone in the first place.
 HyperLapse Mode includes four different ways for flying the Mavic 2 Pro to capture the best quality movement.
 Circle mode has the drone fly in a circle with the subject in the middle.
 Course Lock flying moves the drone in a straight line with a lock on your subject.
 Waypoint can use GPS coordinates if you want to get a bit more advanced, and Free mode is completely manual for those who are the most advanced at flying the drone.
 The drone is also compatible with the DJI goggle series.
 For the majority of cases, the standard modes will suit most purposes.
 Footage can then be shared to social media or saved as JPEG and raw files.

-The stability of the final footage I still find amazing, with the 2 Pro being as rock solid as the previous Mavic Pro.
+The stability of the final footage I still find amazing, with the DJI Mavic 2 Pro being as rock-solid as the previous Mavic Pro.

 With all these features, the main comparisons are mostly with the rest of the DJI line as they have managed to fit units into most applications.
-In many ways, the comparisons just comes down to price and if you need the additional features and quality.
+In many ways, the comparisons just come down to price and if you need the additional features and quality.
 The original Mavic Pro cost $999, the new unit is $1499.
-If you still want a 1-inch type sensor and not bothered with fold down features you could go for the Phantom 4 Pro V2.0 costing $1499 or the Phantom 4 Advanced at $1199.
+If you still want a one-inch type sensor and not bothered with fold-down features you could go for the Phantom 4 Pro V2.0 costing $1449 or the Phantom 4 Advanced at $1199.

 |Mavic 2 Pro||Mavic Pro||Phantom 4 Pro V2.0|